-Lunch break: Produce deals of the week
+Lunch Break: Produce Deals of the Week

 Watch CBS News

-Our produce man Michael Marks has the best deals in seasonal fruits and veggies.
+Our produce man Michael Marks has the best deals in fruits and veggies.

 View CBS News In